WSU-kduncan/ceg3120-cicd-dcronauer/README-CD.md

 ### Note

 On above, macOS gave me issues when pulling specific tags, when I start setting up EC2 instances, will check to see if error is not there.
+You will see in Ubuntu EC2 instance that this goes away as we wanted AMD64 and my system is ARM64.

 ## References Part 1